Richard Pootmans: Awards

 Pootmans was the 2009 recipient of the Economic Development Alberta Economic Developer of the Year.

 Career before politics

+Pootmans was a founding member of the 17th Ave Business Improvement Area (BIA), which became the first BIA established in Calgary on September 18, 1984.
+Pootmans was a business owner on the business corridor at the time, and advocated for investment in the "deteriorating streetscape" as competition with Chinook Centre and the then-unfinished Eau Claire Market loomed.

 Prior to being elected in 2010, Pootmans taught as an instructor for 5 years at the Haskayne School of Business at the University of Calgary.
 He was Senior Business Development Manager, Real Estate – Calgary Economic Development, Financial Analyst; Vice President, Installations – SMED International, Consultant; Financial management, business strategy – TractionWorks, Co-owner – PORTS International stores, Calgary, and worked as a Landman – Hudson's Bay Oil and Gas Company, Dome Petroleum.

 Electoral record

 2010 municipal election

 Pootmans was first elected to serve Ward 6 in the 2010 election, taking 31% of the votes in a field of 10 candidates.

 2013 municipal election

 Pootmans was reelected in the 2013 election by capturing 51% of the votes.

 2021 municipal election

 After a four-year hiatus from politics, Pootmans sought election in Ward 6 during the 2021 municipal election.
 His successor, Jeff Davison, did not run for council, instead seeking the mayoralty.
 Pootmans won with 48% of the vote on October 18.